bluebanquise/bluebanquise/resources/documentation/_build/html/_sources/learn_ansible.rst.txt

     |  |--nfs1
   [root@ ~]#

-All our hosts belongs to the ungrouped group and to the all group.
-But we want to be able to assign specific variables to each kind of equipments.
+All our hosts belong to the ungrouped group and to the all group.
+But we want to be able to assign specific variables to each kind of equipment.
 We need to create groups.

 There are two ways to create groups.
 In YAML, directly in the hosts files, or using specific Ansible syntax in separate files.
 Both are useful, and we will combine them.